Charles Joseph is the founding partner at Joseph & Kirschenbaum LLP.

 In addition to his pro bono work, Charles is active in several professional associations focusing on employment law, including the National Employment Law Project, the National Employment Lawyers Association, and the New York State Trial Lawyers Association.
 He has also received a 5-star rating on Avvo and has been rated as a SuperLawyer.

-Charles is also the proud father of four children, and in his free time he is pursuing a master’s degree in the history of working and workers’ rights at the University of Edinburgh, Scotland.
+Charles is also the proud father of four children.
+He recently earned a master’s degree in the history of working and workers’ rights at the University of Edinburgh, Scotland.